 When you make a booking you guarantee that you have the authority to accept and do accept on behalf of your party the terms of these booking conditions.
 A contract will exist as soon as we issue our confirmation invoice.
 Once you have received your confirmation invoice, it is your responsibility to check that the information and booking details, including the spelling of all passenger names, as stated on your invoice are correct.
 We reserve the right to refuse to accept and/or not proceed with any booking at any time at our sole discretion.
 All contracts between Acromas Holidays Limited and its clients are made on the terms of these booking conditions which are governed by English Law and both parties shall submit to the jurisdiction of English Courts at all times unless the holiday was booked in Scotland or Northern Ireland.

-2. Your financial protection
+2. Your financial protection and peace of mind

 Titan Travel is a trading name of Acromas Holidays Ltd, which is a member of ABTA with membership number Y274X.
 ABTA and ABTA members help holidaymakers to get the most from their travel and assist them when things do not go according to plan.
 Acromas is obliged to maintain a high standard of service to you by ABTA’s Code of Conduct.
 For further information about ABTA, the Code of Conduct and the arbitration scheme available to you if you have a complaint, contact ABTA, 30 Park Street, London SE1 9EQ.
 Tel 020 3117 0500 or visit abta.com

 Holiday organisers are required by law to state arrangements for the repatriation of customers in the event of insolvency.
 In the unlikely event of Acromas becoming insolvent the CAA/ABTA will ensure that you are not stranded abroad and you would be refunded any money that you have already paid us.
-Items not purchased directly through Acromas Holidays will not be protected under the Acromas ABTA or ATOL licences.
+Items not purchased through Acromas Holidays will not be protected under the Acromas ABTA or ATOL licences.
 Acromas Holidays Ltd is also licensed by the Irish Commission for Aviation Regulation (Licence No. T. A. 0598) to carry on business in the Republic of Ireland as a travel agent.

 3. Our guarantee on price